 I happen to use their USB-connected device, but Embrava also offers wireless versions.
 I would forget to charge these I’m afraid.
 Their most recent addition in the series is an e-paper nameplate for offices that don’t provide people with a fixed desk to work on.
 I don’t really agree with the term "Agile Workspaces" which Embrava uses to describe these.

-I happen to own a JBL Charge 2, I like them very much, but it probably won’t matter a lot what brand you end up using.
+I happen to own a JBL Charge 2, I like them very much, but it probably won’t matter a lot of what brands you end up using.
 I bought my Charge 2 for the following reasons: